-This is chapter 15 of a 15 part series about digital nomading and location independence.
+This is chapter 18 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 Check VisaList before traveling to any new place.